coderrio/Coderr.Documentation/docs/features/incidents/quickfacts.md

 ## Created

-When Coderr received the first error report for this incident.
+When Coderr received the first report of this error.

 ## Last report

-When we received the most recent report.
+Timestamp for the most recent report.
-This date/time can differ from the date on the most recently stored report (due to report limiting, see below).
+This date/time can differ from the date on the most recently stored report (due to report limiting/throttling, see below).

 ## Report count

-The report count shows the total amount of error reports received since this incident was first discovered.
+The report count shows the number of reports received since this error was discovered.
-Do note that this report count can be much higher than the amount of reports available under the report browser.

-The report count can show 143 000 reports while only 50 are available under the report browser.
-We limit the number of saved reports to lower amount of resources required for each incident.
+Note that this count can be higher than the reports available under the report browser.
+For example, the report count can show 143 000 reports, while only 50 are available under the report browser.
+This is because we limit the number of saved reports to reduce the resources required for each error.

-Once the report limit have been reached (default 50 reports), Coderr will start to delete the oldest reports to be able to save newer ones (i.e. more recent data).
+Coderr starts to delete the oldest reports to save newer ones once the limit has been reached (default is 50 reports).

 ## User Impact

 A partition defined for this application.
-In this case, we have received this incident from one user, which is half of all users that we have received errors for in this application.
+In this case, we have received this incident from one user, which is half of all users that have experienced errors in this application.

 ## Environments

-Which application environments, like test, dev and production that this incident was received from.
+Defines which application environments this error has been received from, For instance, test, development, and production.

 ## Tags